Skip to content

 Core Purpose and Process

-PEPs serve multiple vital functions in Python’s ecosystem:
+PEPs serve multiple functions in Python’s ecosystem:

 • Technical Specifications: They provide detailed descriptions for new language features or processes